bin456789/reinstall/README.en.md

 - `--rdp-port PORT` Change RDP port
 - `--ssh-port PORT` Change SSH port (for log observation during installation)
 - `--web-port PORT` Change Web port (for log observation during installation)
-- `--add-driver-dir DIR` Adds an additional driver folder, specifying the folder where the .inf file is located.
+- `--add-driver-dir DIR` Adds additional driver, specifying the folder where the .inf file is located.
   - The driver must be downloaded locally first.
   - This parameter can be set multiple times to add different driver folders.
   - The script will copy the entire folder, so no other files should be placed inside the folder.
 - `--hold 2` Allow SSH connections for modifying the disk content before rebooting into the official Windows installation program, with the disk mounted at `/os`.

-#### The script will automatic download and install the following drivers as needed, without the need for manual addition
+#### The following drivers will automatic download and install as needed, without the need for manual addition

 - Virtio ([Virtio](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/), [Alibaba Cloud](https://www.alibabacloud.com/help/ecs/user-guide/update-red-hat-virtio-drivers-of-windows-instances))
 - XEN ([XEN](https://xenproject.org/resources/downloads/), [Citrix](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Upgrading_PV_drivers.html#win2008-citrix-upgrade), [AWS](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/xen-drivers-overview.html))